jubelik/Behavior-across-life/README.md

 # Behavior-across-life
-Code for the paper "Distangling personality, repeatability and predictivity with self-fertilizing vertebrate"
+Code for the paper "DISENTANGLING BEHAVIORAL REPEATABILITY, PERSONALITY AND PREDICTIVITY OF A SELF-FERTILIZING VERTEBRATE"